A1 = 4 levels with Inspire 1 = 96 hours

 Express intensity and emotions;

-Explain a life project and express dissatisfaction;
+Explain a life project;

 Justify an opinion or a personal engagement;

-Describe and characterize products or objects;
+Describe products or objects;

 Ask for details and clarify information;

-Talk about consumption habits and shopping choices;
+Talk about consumption habits;

-Explain and justify everyday decisions.
+Explain everyday choices.

 Grammar

-Adverbs ending in -ment and adverbs of intensity;
+Adverbs ending in -MENT;

-Expression of anteriority and posteriority;
+Expression of CAUSE and CONSEQUENCE;

 Possessive adjectives and pronouns;